{1} The dispositive issue in this appeal is whether State v. Frazier,

 Id.
 Accordingly, this Court held that Petitioner’s “sentences for both kidnapping and felony murder do not violate the double jeopardy clauses of either the New Mexico or the United States Constitutions.”
 Id.

 Foster and Kersey were correct in their analyses of the predicate felony statutes with respect to legislative intent on the issue of unitary conduct.
 However, those cases did not ask the question we ask here, which shifts the focus from the predicate felony statutes to the felony murder statute itself.
-That statute requires the killing to happen in the commission of a felony and the accompanying jury instructions require the jury to find that the killing happened during the commission of the predicate felony....
-We do not believe the jury could so find and the language of the statute does not indicate that the legislature intended otherwise.
+That statute requires the killing to happen in the commission of a felony and the accompanying jury instructions require the jury to find that the killing happened during the commission of the predicate felony____We do not believe the jury could so find and the language of the statute does not indicate that the legislature intended otherwise.

 Id. ¶ 35.
-Accordingly, Frazier "clarif[ied] our precedent according to the legislative intent expressed in the felony murder statute."
+Accordingly, Frazier “clarified] our precedent according to the legislative intent expressed in the felony murder statute.”
 Id.

-{10} Thereafter, Petitioner filed a petition for writ of habeas corpus in the trial court, claiming that Frazier effectively overruled this Court's opinion in Kersey and, therefore, his kidnapping conviction must be vacated.
-The State moved to dismiss the petition, arguing that "[t]he Supreme Court specifically distinguishes [Petitioner's] case from Frazier in its opinion and so it does not apply."
-The trial court agreed with the State, noting that "the Supreme Court in Frazier was well aware of its previous opinion in Kersey and in fact discussed and distinguished it," rather than revisiting or overruling it.
-Thus, the trial court determined that Frazier "[did] not announce a new rule for double jeopardy analysis" but, rather, simply "clarified the law in New Mexico regarding multiple punishments for first degree felony murder and the predicate felony." (quoting State v.
-Gonzales, 2007-NMSC-059, ¶ 11, 143 N.M.
-25, 172 P.3d 162).
-Because there was "no clear indication in Frazier that the Supreme Court intended to disturb the conclusions and mandates issued in Foster and Kersey," the trial court granted the State's motion to dismiss Petitioner's writ of habeas corpus.
+{10} Thereafter, Petitioner filed a petition for writ of habeas corpus in the trial court, claiming that Frazier effectively overruled this Court’s opinion in Kersey and, therefore, his kidnapping conviction must be vacated.
+The State moved to dismiss the petition, arguing that “[t]he Supreme Court specifically distinguishes [Petitioner’s] case from Frazier in its opinion and so it does not apply.”
+The trial court agreed with the State, noting that “the Supreme Court in Frazier was well aware of its previous opinion in Kersey and in fact discussed and distinguished it,” rather than revisiting or overruling it.
+Thus, the trial court determined that Frazier “[did] not announce a new rule for double jeopardy analysis” but, rather, simply “clarified the law in New Mexico regarding multiple punishments for first degree felony murder and the predicate felony.” (quoting State v.
+Gonzales,

 {11} Petitioner filed a petition for writ of certiorari in this Court pursuant to Rules 5-802(H)(2) and 12-501 NMRA.
-We granted the petition to determine "[w]hether Petitioner is entitled to the vacating of his kidnapping conviction as the `predicate felony' for a felony murder conviction, pursuant to this Court's decisions in State v.
-Frazier, 2007-NMSC-032, 142 N.M.
-120, 164 P.3d 1, and State v.
-Gonzales, 2007-NMSC-059, 143 N.M.
-25, 172 P.3d 162."
-Kersey v.
-Hatch, 2008-NMCERT-012, 145 N.M.
-572, 203 P.3d 103.
+We granted the petition to determine “[w]hether Petitioner is entitled to the vacating of his kidnapping conviction as the ‘predicate felony’ for a felony murder conviction, pursuant to this Court’s decisions in State v.
+Frazier,

 II.
 DISCUSSION

 {12} In this case, the jury returned a general verdict of first-degree murder under two alternative theories, willful and premeditated murder in violation of Section 30-2-1(A)(1) and felony murder in violation of Section 30-2-1(A)(2).
-The double jeopardy clause requires "a conviction under a general verdict to be reversed if one of the alternative bases for conviction provided in the jury instructions is `legally inadequate' because it violates a defendant's constitutional right to be free from double jeopardy."
-Foster, 1999-NMSC-007, ¶ 27, 126 N.M.
-646, 974 P.2d 140; see Gonzales, 2007-NMSC-059, ¶ 8, 143 N.M.
-25, 172 P.3d 162.
-This is because "[j]urors are not generally equipped to determine whether a particular theory of conviction submitted to them is contrary to law."
-Foster, 1999-NMSC-007, ¶ 28, 126 N.M.
-646, 974 P.2d 140 (internal quotation marks and citation omitted).
+The double jeopardy clause requires “a conviction under a general verdict to be reversed if one of the alternative bases for conviction provided in the jury instructions is ‘legally inadequate’ because it violates a defendant’s constitutional right to be free from double jeopardy.”
+Foster,

-Thus, we cannot assume that jurors will know to avoid an alternative basis for reaching a guilty verdict that would result *688 in a violation of the Double Jeopardy Clause.
+Thus, we cannot assume that jurors will know to avoid an alternative basis for reaching a guilty verdict that would resultin a violation of the Double Jeopardy Clause.
 On the contrary, we must presume that a conviction under a general verdict requires reversal if the jury is instructed on an alternative basis for the conviction that would result in double jeopardy, and the record does not disclose whether the jury relied on this legally inadequate alternative.

 Id. (citation omitted).
-"If double jeopardy is violated, we must vacate the conviction for the lesser offense."
-Gonzales, 2007-NMSC-059, ¶ 10, 143 N.M.
-25, 172 P.3d 162.
+“If double jeopardy is violated, we must vacate the conviction for the lesser offense.”
+Gonzales,

 {13} Our responsibility on appeal is to determine whether the rule announced in Frazier applies to this case, thereby rendering Petitioner’s multiple separate convictions for felony murder and the predicate felony of kidnapping contrary to the double jeopardy clause.
 If a double jeopardy violation exists, then the appropriate remedy is to vacate Petitioner’s kidnapping conviction.